 Grants to Arkansas, Tennessee, and Mississippi nonprofit organizations in eligible counties to benefit the community.
 Funding is intended to support both general and capital requests within a broad range of interests.
 Focus areas include arts and culture, education, soc

 Grants of up to $500 to Mississippi artists for professional and artistic development.
-Eligible expenses include supplies, professional development, and promotional and marketing materials.
-Priority will be given to individuals who identify as BIPOC, individuals who hav
+Funding may be used for a wide variety of expenses including supplies, professional development, and promotional and marketing materials.
+Priority will be given to applicants who belo

 Opportunity for Mississippi professional artists to be included in a roster of state artists.
 Successful applicants will have opportunities to be hired for presentations, workshops, and performances throughout the state.
 Community arts groups, schools, libraries, and ot